Shop Takada Tawashi's collection

-For some seventy years, Takada's artisans have been handcrafting tawashi one at a time, using only the finest, carefully-selected materials harvested from trees cultivated in Wakayama Prefecture, in southwestern Japan.
+For some seventy years, Takada's artisans have been handcrafting tawashi one at a time, using only the finest, carefully-selected materials harvested from trees cultivated in Wakayama Prefecture, southwestern Japan.
 Each palm brush is made using waterproof yet gentle windmill palm fibers (shuro) that won't scratch your kitchenware.
-Shuro has been used in Japan since ancient times.
+Shuro holds a special place in Japan's history – being used since ancient times.

 Formerly, Wakayama was a major producer of windmill palm, a mainstay of the local economy.
 But production was dramatically curtailed by cheaper imported windmill palm and replacement products such as oil palm.
 With fewer and fewer farmers to tend to them, windmill palm forests have dwindled dramatically nationwide.
 Takada believed the first step toward preserving this traditional industry for future generations is to protect Wakayama's existing windmill palm forests.
 To that end, they launched a project to nurture this important natural resource and have been cultivating high-quality windmill palm for many years.